Kepnang2/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 function that draws a diagonal line on the terminal.
 #Task 8
 function that prints a square, followed by a new line.
+#Task 9
+program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.